 Manufacturers will first decide whether to make a full spectrum product (using the whole plant) or a CBD isolate product (extracting just the CBD) and can then extract by a number of methods, including the alcohol method (which involves soaking the plant in alcohol and then evaporating it, leaving the CBD oil behind) or the CO2 method (which involves forcing CO2 through the plant to extract the oil, which is more complex).

 Hemp vs Marijuana

-These outlined differences are a massive simplification from the point of looking at where your CBD comes from.
-Hemp and marijuana are actually both highly generalized terms, and there are many cannabis species under both of those umbrellas.
+These differences outlined above are a simplification - the main point is to know where your CBD comes from and that it's of the legal variety.
+Hemp and Marijuana are both highly generalised terms, and there are several cannabis species under those respective umbrellas.
 Throughout history, both words have arisen to help people understand legality, but there is a whole world of cannabis plants out there, all with their own characteristics and functions!